 Ellipsis Math Geometry

-This course is designed to emphasize the study of the properties and applications of common geometric figures in two and three dimensions.
-This Geometry course includes an in-depth analysis of plane, solid, and coordinate geometry as they relate to both abstract mathematical concepts as well as real-world problem situations.
+This course emphasizes the study of the properties and applications of common geometric figures in two and three dimensions.
+Students engage in an in-depth exploration of plane, solid, and coordinate geometry, connecting abstract mathematical concepts to real-world problem situations.

-Topics include logic and proof, parallel lines and polygons, perimeter and area analysis, volume and surface area analysis, similarity and congruence.
-Emphasis will be placed on developing critical thinking skills as they relate to logical reasoning and argument.
-Abstract reasoning skill, spatial visualization skill and logical reasoning pattern skills are to developed through this course.
-Algebra I skills are use throughout the course.
+Topics include logic and proof, parallel lines and polygons, analysis of perimeter and area, analysis of volume and surface area, and the study of similarity and congruence.
+Emphasis is placed on developing critical thinking through logical reasoning, mathematical argument, and problem solving.
+Throughout the course, students strengthen abstract reasoning, spatial visualization, and logical reasoning skills.
+Algebra I skills are used consistently and applied in geometric contexts.

-Topics include logic and proof, parallel lines and polygons, perimeter and area analysis, volume and surface area analysis, similarity and congruence.
-Emphasis will be placed on developing critical thinking skills as they relate to logical reasoning and argument.
-Abstract reasoning skill, spatial visualization skill and logical reasoning pattern skills are to developed through this course.
-Algebra I skills are use throughout the course.
+Topics include logic and proof, parallel lines and polygons, analysis of perimeter and area, analysis of volume and surface area, and the study of similarity and congruence.
+Emphasis is placed on developing critical thinking through logical reasoning, mathematical argument, and problem solving.
+Throughout the course, students strengthen abstract reasoning, spatial visualization, and logical reasoning skills.
+Algebra I skills are used consistently and applied in geometric contexts.

 Topics Covered